Phate6660/gzdoom-discordrpc/README.md

 ![license](https://img.shields.io/badge/license-public%20domain-green)

-A discordrpc client for GZDoom written in Rust.
+A discordrpc client for ZDoom written in Rust.

 WIP(?) cross-platform support.
 It works on Linux and Windows, still need to test on MacOS.
 Use at own risk and all that yada yada.